 There are a number of scholarships available for both Home/EU and international applicants, through a variety of University schemes:

 CADRE Scholarships -- for home and EU candidates in the Arts (up to 17 available)

 Chancellor's International Scholarships -- for non-EU candidates (up to 25 available)

 Wolfson Scholarships -- for all candidates pursuing projects in History, Literature or Languages (3-4 available)

 The Department will nominate outstanding applicants for these awards.
 Your application for admission also forms your application for these scholarships, so please take the time to hone your research proposal.
 You should indicate on your application which, if any, scholarships you wish to be considered for.

 Please read the Application Guidance Notes to find out how to apply.

-The deadline for receipt of your application if you wish to be put forward for these scholarships is Friday 19 January 2018 (11.59pm GMT).
+The deadline for receipt of your application if you wish to be put forward for these scholarships is DATE TBC (11.59pm GMT).

 For other funding opportunities, please see the University's scholarship pages.

 Our Department is home to several thriving research groups, including Critical Environments, The Novel Without Frontiers, Comparative Religions and Literatures (CoRAL) and the Warwick Research Collective (Materialist Studies in World Literature).
 We have close ties to the Centre for Philosophy, Literature and the Arts, the Eighteenth Century Centre, the Centre for the Study of the Renaissance, the Yesu Persaud Centre for Caribbean Studies, and many other ongoing research projects and collectives.